catseye/Robin/README.markdown

   final-result and unknown-tag reply messages, particularly during `call` and `respond`.

-* A macro for asserting that the correct number of arguments have been given to a macro.
-(Right now the `small` macros don't complain if given too many arguments.)

 * Some kind of macro for capturing the recursive function call pattern (like `letrec`, but not necessary to support mutual recursion.)
 Possibly called `bind-recur`.
 Also `let-recur` could build on that.
 Turn: